Runtime Context

 NPC: "Be careful.
 Heard there were attacks on the road just yesterday."Custom Context

-Game-specific context that doesn’t fit other fields.
+Game-specific context that doesn’t fit other fields goes in the custom string:

 {